 - Are there signs of other types of lubricants?

 - Is there any sign of internal leakage?

 Wear debris is arguably the most popular form of oil testing.
-It is primarily concerned about the determination of the presence and identification of particles produced as a result of mechanical wear, corrosion or other machine surface degradation.
+It is primarily concerned with the determination of the presence and identification of particles produced as a result of mechanical wear, corrosion, or other machine surface degradation.
 It answers questions relating to wear and tier, which essentially include:

 - Is the machine degrading abnormally, or is the rate of depreciation higher than expected?

 - Is wear debris produced?

 - From what internal component is the wear likely originating?

 - What is the wear mode and cause?

 Steps must be taken to keep the machine healthy and to extend the life of the oil.
 What oil testing is for the machine is essentially what blood analysis is for the human body.
 Hence, it is pertinent to do it as part of your regular condition monitoring schedule.

 With oil testing, careful oil samples are taken, and elaborate machine yields are considered for test results.
 Laboratory personnel interpret the data to the best of their ability, but without crucial details about the machine, a diagnosis or prognosis can be inaccurate.
 Some of these important details include: